Jango73/CuteGit/README.md

   * the name of the current branch
   * the repository status (normal, rebasing, merging, ...)
   * the list of branches
-  * the current branch log
+  * the log of the current branch
-  * the diff of the selected folder / file
+  * the diff of the selected file
-  * the log of the selected folder / file
+  * the log of the selected file
 * Exposes to QML / JS the versioning methods: stage, unstage, commit, push, ...

 ### CTreeFileModel